Botanical Name: Cosmos bipinnatus

 Thinning: When 1" – 2" tall, thin to 1 every 12"

-Harvesting: For longest vase life, cut stems just as flower buds begin to open.
+Harvesting: For longest vase life, harvest in the morning and cut stems just as flower buds begin to open.